Stung by trade wars, U.S. farmers hope for quick progress on Farm Bill

 “Given the sustained low prices dairy farmers have faced, coupled with uncertainty in agricultural trade policy, it is more important than ever that Congress quickly enact the 2018 Farm Bill before adjourning for the year,” said Jim Mulhern, president and CEO of the National Milk Producers Federation.

-Reporting by Humeyra Pamuk; Editing by Dan Grebler
+Reporting by Humeyra Pamuk; Editing by Dan Grebler and Susan Thomas